 How many lenders should I get pre-approved with?

 It is only necessary to get a pre-approval from one lender.

 How long does it take to get a pre-approval?

 If you have all the required documents for a full underwriting review of your file, it should only take 24-hours for you to receive your pre-approval certificate.
 If the real estate market is particularly busy, it might take up to 48-hours.

 There are a couple of items we would like to point out:

 1. Your pre-approval certificate will be at a rate slightly higher than the most competitive rates.
 This is because a pre-approval is also a rate-hold.
 This means that the lender will guarantee this rate when you convert the pre-approval to a “live-deal.”
 Therefore, lenders do not want to have too many commitments out there if mortgage rates increase.
 Never fear – when you have a live deal, we will get you the most competitive rate at that time.

 2. Your pre-approval certificate will be for a slightly lower amount than your actual affordability.
 This will give you some flexibility when shopping, so you are not “maxed out.”
 Please confirm your maximum purchase price with your Mortgage Broker before you submit our offer.

 When planning for your pre-approval, there are lots of great online resources available.
 Check out our great mortgage pre-approval calculator to help you understand your potential maximum purchase price.
-If you’d like help or more information please email us at [email protected] or book a no obligation consultation – Pick a time here.
+If you’d like help or more information please email us at [email protected] or book a no-obligation consultation.